htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     bypasses the security authorization settings.
 The default value is ``True``.

+:macro-def:`SEC_ENABLE_REMOTE_ADMINISTRATION`
+    A boolean parameter that controls whether daemons should include a secret administration key when they advertise themselves to the **condor_collector**.
+    Anyone with this key is authorized to send ADMINISTRATOR-level commands to the daemon.
+    The **condor_collector** will only provide this key to clients who are authorized at the ADMINISTRATOR level to the **condor_collector**.
+    The default value is ``False``.

+    When this parameter is enabled for all daemons, control of who is allowed to administer the pool can be consolidated in the **condor_collector** and its security configuration.

 :macro-def:`KERBEROS_SERVER_KEYTAB`
     The path and file name of the keytab file that holds the necessary Kerberos principals.
 If not defined, this variable's value is set by